· · · ·

 Nearby:

 • If your children aren’t adequately tired out, stop off at Sailwinds Park in Cambridge, located near the Dorchester County Visitors Center on the south side of the Choptank River bridge.
-The park features a faux lighthouse, plenty of green space for running and kite flying, a playground, swings overlooking the charming river and public bathrooms.
+The park features a faux lighthouse, ample green space for running and kite flying, a playground, swings overlooking the charming river, and public restrooms.

-• Hyatt Regency Chesapeake Bay, a large resort and marina perfect for all ages, with an indoor pool, all season golf course, fine dining and spa.
+• Hyatt Regency Chesapeake Bay, a large resort and marina perfect for all ages, with an indoor pool, an all-season golf course, fine dining, and spa.

 • City of Cambridge historic downtown